dakhamohammed/alx-low_level_programming/0x17-doubly_linked_lists/README.md

      - where index is the index of the node, starting from 0
      - if the node does not exist, return NULL

+6. **6-sum_dlistint.c**
+   - Function that returns the sum of all the data (n) of a dlistint_t linked list.
+     - if the list is empty, return 0